jaidetree/cljs-tui-template/resources/leiningen/new/cljs_cli/README.md

 # {{name}}
-A ClojureScript CLI to ...
+A ClojureScript TUI to ...

 ## Installation